 Everything You Need to Know About the New Income Splitting Rules in 2020 is right here:

-As of January 2018, new income splitting rules put into place by the Government of Canada prohibits business and corporate owners from income splitting with family members who have no relationship to the family business.
-Prior to January 2018, income splitting was allowed with family members above 18 years of age even regardless of his contribution to the business.
-Now these avenues are closed, except for a few exceptions that still allow this tax saving practice to continue.
+As of January 2018, new income splitting rules put into place by the Government of Canada prohibits business owners from income splitting with family members who do not contribute to the family business.
+Prior to January 2018, income splitting was permitted with family members above 18 years of age regardless of his or her contribution to the business.
+Now these avenues are closed, except for a few exceptions that still permit these tax saving practices to continue.

 Read our articles on income splitting to learn about what these exceptions are and the rules of thumb that apply so that you are not flagged as violating General Anti-Avoidance Rules (GAAR) by engaging in illegitimate income splitting practices.